Shoplifting Defense Attorney in Roswell

 After three or more previous shoplifting convictions, the crime will be considered a felony regardless of the value of the goods stolen.
 Georgia also has a special "Smash and Grab" Law, for which the minimum sentence is increased to two years.

-Contact The Sherman Law Group for Trusted Counsel
+Contact the Sherman Law Group for Trusted Counsel

 If you find yourself facing a shoplifting charge, call The Sherman Law Group.
 Our experienced Roswell theft defense attorneys can help you plan your defense and explore your options to reduce consequences of a shoplifting charge.